ibm-cloud-docs/log-analysis/platform-logs/config_svc_logs.md

     Copy the value of the field `resource_plan_id`.
 This value is needed to update the instance.

-6. Set off the **default_receiver** property.
+6. Set on the **default_receiver** property.
 Run the following command:

     ```
-    ibmcloud resource service-instance-update InstanceName --service-plan-id PlanID -p '{"default_receiver": false}'
+    ibmcloud resource service-instance-update InstanceName --service-plan-id PlanID -p '{"default_receiver": true}'
     ```
     {: codeblock}

+    Where

-    Where `PlanID` is the resource plan ID of your LogDNA instance.
+    * `PlanID` is the resource plan ID of your LogDNA instance.

+    * `InstanceName` is the name of the instance that you want to turn on and start collecting platform logs.

 7. Set the resource group where the LogDNA instance that you want to collect platform logs is running.
 Run the following command: [ibmcloud target](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target)